pascaldekloe/colfer/README.md

 	colf [ options ] language [ file ... ]

 DESCRIPTION
-	Generates source code for the given language.
-The options are: Go, Java and ECMAScript.
+	Generates source code for a language.
+The options are: C++, Go, Java and JavaScript.
 	The file operands specify the input.
 Directories are scanned for files with the colf extension.
 If file is absent, colf includes the working directory.